MikhailProg/telecom_task/README.md

 A sensor can be in several states: UNKNOWN, MASTER, SLAVE.

-UNKNOWN - needs to detect the role (MASTER or SLAVE)
+* UNKNOWN - needs to detect the role (MASTER or SLAVE)

-SLAVE - polled by MASTER
+* SLAVE - polled by MASTER

-MASTER - poll other sensors
+* MASTER - poll other sensors

-Use 3 network packet types:
+Use 2 network packet types:

-HELLO - something like echo, detect other host reachability
+* HELLO - discovery packet, detects other host reachability

-SET - set an averaged temperature and a text message
+* GET - gets the current temperature and brightness, may content an averaged brigtness and a text message to show on the sensors output device.

-GET - get the current temperature and brightness

 At a start time or at a time when the lost of a controller is detected each sensor comes to UNKNOWN state.
 In this state the current device is interested